-To take IGCSE music it is helpful but not compulsory if students already play an instrument/sing with some degree of musical literacy and confidence..
-If students have not played an instrument before, they may still opt for the course, but must be prepared to take up an instrument as part of the BIS Instrumental Programme.
-(Details of this are available from the Music Department).

-Involvement in at least ONE of our extensive extracurricular activities is compulsory.
+- Students must be prepared to take up an instrument as part of the BIS Instrumental Programme.
+(Details of this are available from the Music Department). - Students should expect to act as ambassadors for the department and be proud to perform and contribute. - Involvement in at least ONE of our extensive extracurricular activities is compulsory.
 This equips IGCSE musicians with valuable ensemble and musical experience outside of the classroom environment.